OpenGov/react-leaflet-cluster-layer/CONTRIBUTING.md

 2. Suggest a change by [opening an issue](https://www.github.com/OpenGov/react-leaflet-cluster-layer/issues/new)
 3. Fork the repository and fix [an open issue](https://github.com/OpenGov/react-leaflet-cluster-layer/issues)

+### Technology

+`react-leaflet-cluster-layer` is a custom layer for the `react-leaflet` package.
+This package is a convenient wrapper around Leaflet, a mapping library, for React.
+The source code is written with ES6/ES2015 syntax as well as [FlowType](http://flowtype.org) type annotations.

 ### Install dependencies

 1. Install Node via [nodejs.org](http://nodejs.org)